What is the difference between cleaning and disinfecting?

 - Presaturated wipes are the most efficient.
 Note: if using a spray bottle, spray the wipe first and then use on the surface.
 Do not spray the surface to be cleaned and then apply the wipe.

-- Wipe unidirectionally with overlapping stokes, fully wetting the surface, with the goal of lifting and removing the contaminants at the end of each stoke.
+- Wipe unidirectionally with overlapping strokes, fully wetting the surface, with the goal of lifting and removing the contaminants at the end of each stoke.
 Obviously, this not possible on irregular surfaces, but wiping in one direction (vs rubbing back and forth) is key.

 - Refold the wipe and use a new surface.
 Caution: reusing the same surface promotes redepositing of viable contaminants as well as non-uniform wetting of the surface.